mlaparie/phidget-tools/README.md

   * macOS: `brew install fzf`

 ### How to use
 Using both scripts should be straightforward, check `--help`.
 In short, plug your Phidget device, run `phidget-rec` (try the `--interactive` ot `-i`  option if in doubt) to collect data, and run `phidget-plot` to select and preview previously recorded data or view live plots for ongoing monitorings.
-Make sure your Phidget has thermocouples connected on all four TC channels (0 to 3) because errors may arise if some channels cannot collect data.
+You can run several instances of `phidget-rec` simultaneously if you want to record from multiple Phidget 1048_1B devices.

 ### Scripting